ross-u/m2-library-app-example-done/README.md

 PORT=3000
 ```

 <br>

 #### Add the view engine middleware and the database connection

-In this step we will add `dotenv` and configure it, as well as adding the `mongoose` connection and all the other middleware our app needs.
+In this step we will require the `dotenv` and configure it, as well as adding the `mongoose` connection and all the other middleware our server app needs.

 You should add the below content to the already existing code in `app.js`.

 ##### `app.js`